 Before industrialization all butter was produced the French way, in small batches, using natural fermentation.
 As the heavier cream rose to the top of the milk, it was skimmed off and stored until there was enough to churn.
 That was how bacteria got in and “cultured” the cream.
 It resulted in a taste that was “ripe” and delicious.

-When I was a child, my paternal grandmother kept one milk cow on her farm.
+When I was a child, my paternal grandmother had a milk cow on her farm.
 I saw how the yellow cream rose thickly to the top of a container of fresh milk after it sat awhile.
-I don’t remember any butter churning, but she used that cream to pour into coffee or to make desserts like strawberry shortcake with garden picked berries and a dollop of fresh whipped cream.
+She used that cream to pour into coffee or to make desserts like strawberry shortcake with garden picked berries and a dollop of fresh whipped cream.

 Today, with mass production, there is no skimming by hand and waiting around for natural processes.
 Cream is spun out of milk via machines.
 However, in France, a lactic acid producing culture is added to the separated cream and fermentation still takes place.
 The resulting butter taste is fuller and, to some, even a “nuttier” flavor.

 It is well known that the French are extraordinarily fond of butter.
 Culturally they take it very seriously, and it is not lightly squandered.
-One vivid example occurred during my slightly quirky two-month tenure assisting a female chef with cooking classes in her Parisian apartment.
-I functioned as the prep and clean up person during a gap before a new student intern arrived to do the sludge work.
+One memorable example of this occurred during my quirky two-month job assisting a female chef with cooking classes in her Parisian apartment.
+I functioned as the prep and clean up person during a gap before her new student intern arrived.

-One day, as she was demonstrating her no-bake-tart-pastry recipe, an entire brick of opened butter fell off the counter.
-She stepped in it with the heel of her kitchen shoes, almost skidding to the floor, but grabbed the counter edge just in time.
+One day, as she was demonstrating her no-bake-pastry-tart recipe, an entire brick of opened butter, about one pound, fell off the counter.
+She stepped into it with the heel of her work shoes, almost skidding to the floor, but grabbed the counter just in time.
 Without missing a beat, she told me to pick it up and “clean it” as it was still usable.

 She carried on with class while I “cleaned” the butter with “beaucoup de paper towels” as that was the only method I could think of.
 [No suggestion was offered.]
 Only a sliver of butter remained when I thought it was “clean enough”.
 After sculpting it into a small ball, I set it out of sight.

 During 2017 there was a lot of published hype about a calamitous butter shortage coming to France.
 It was and wasn’t true.
 Because of a shortage in raw materials, for a time, there was a supply problem in grocery stores.
 Concurrently, exported sales increased as the Chinese decided they loved pastries made with French butter.
 In America, sugar had shifted to being the dietary enemy so butter demand increased across the Atlantic.
-Fears of mass shortage did not transpire but my restaurant friend, Laurel Sanderson, did stockpile for several months because she is so dependent on mounds of butter for her baked fresh daily southern biscuits, cakes, and savory tarts.
+Fears of mass shortage did not transpire but my restaurant friend, Laurel Sanderson, [Treize–A Baker’s Dozen, Paris] did stockpile it for several months because she is so dependent on butter for her baked fresh daily southern biscuits, cakes, and savory tarts.